THE DHARMA FLOWER SUTRA SEEN THROUGH

 where they will establish their seats

-and rub their bodies with oil
+and rub their bodies with oil,

 so as to wash away all dirt and grime.

-They will put on fresh clean cloths
+They will put on fresh, clean clothes,

-and be inwardly pure as well as on the outside.
+as well as on the outside.

 They will take their places